Electrochemical marking and etching – easy and convenient way to mark/etch stainless steel and other types of metal surfaces

 - Marking creates a dark imprint on the metal surface without changing its upper layer.
 Thus, the darkened color tone of the surface is the only change that occurs as a result of this process.

-- Etching produces a small incision on the surface of the metal and actually removes some of the material.
+- Etching produces a small incision on the surface of the metal and removes some of the material.
 The resulting mark has a light/whitish appearance.

 Metal parts and machines are marked and etched for traceability and enhanced branding.
 This includes logos, QR codes, serial numbers, dates and other information relevant to industrial production.